picolove/picolove/README.md

 PICOLOVE
 --------

-Implementation of PICO-8 API for LOVE
+Implementation of PICO-8's API for LÖVE

 On github at: https://github.com/picolove/picolove

-Requires Love 0.10.2
+Requires LÖVE 0.10.2

 What it is: